conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 Report any bug or share your feedback opening a new issue in our [issue tracker](https://github.com/conan-io/conan/issues) and don't forget to [update](https://conan.io/downloads.html).
 Have a good summer!

-### Something else!
-The Conan User Survey

-We are running a user survey to gather some feedback from the community.
-This will help us size our resources accordingly across different areas, including development, support, etc. Please take **2 minutes** to [fill the survey](https://www.surveymonkey.com/r/ConanCommunity) and help the Conan project.
-Thanks!